Komsomolskaya Street

 Komsomolskaya ulitsaThe main attraction in the street

-That is the first sight beheld by visitors to Brest, while they are walking from the station along the said foot-bridge.
+That is the first sight beheld by visitors to Brest, while walking downstairs from the station foot-bridge.

 The fountain is now behind you.
 Here Komsomolskaya Street meets Ordzhonikidze Street.

 Trolleybuses run along the street.
-The house with columns is at the corner of Mitskevich Street, it was built in the late 19th century.
+The house with columns is at the corner of Mitskevich Street.
+The mansion was built in the mid-19th century.
 The picture was taken in April 2007 during the reconstruction of Mitskevich Street.

 At the corner of Mitskevich Street in July 2008.